skliche/elasticsearch-index-cleaner/README.md

 # Running #

-In order to run the tool just execute 'java -jar elasticsearch-index-cleaner-0.0.1-SNAPSHOT.jar'.
-A log file 'cleaner.log' is created and gives further details on the execution of the tool.
+In order to run the tool just execute **java -jar elasticsearch-index-cleaner-0.0.1-SNAPSHOT.jar**.
+A log file **cleaner.log** is created and gives further details on the execution of the tool.